Important Legal Notice

 - To communicate with you and third party contacts.

-7. The legal basis for Trafigura processing your Personal data
+7. The legal basis for Trafigura processing your personal data

-In accordance with the purposes for which we collect and use your Personal data, as set out above, the legal basis for Trafigura processing your Personal data will typically be one of the following:
+In accordance with the purposes for which we collect and use your personal data, as set out above, the legal basis for Trafigura processing your personal data will typically be one of the following:

 - your consent;

-- Trafigura or our third parties’ legitimate business interests; or
+- Trafigura's legitimate business interests; or

 - compliance with our legal obligations.